 Be cautious with social networking

 It is important that a parent ensures that their child is careful with what they post on social network websites, such as Twitter and Facebook.
 There is a big argument that school children need social media education.
 It is crucial to make sure that no information that is too personal is given out.
 Not only this, but children have a tendency to post comments regarding where they are and what they are doing.
 It is important to try and stop this as much as possible.
 This is especially the case as Facebook actually has an app which locates where an individual is and tags them on a map.
 This may sound exciting, but it is potentially dangerous.
 Therefore, parents should advise their children not to utilise it.

 Don’t have contact with anybody that is an unknown

 It is vital for parents to instil into their kids the importance of not contacting anybody they do not know – no matter how tempting it may seem.
 It doesn’t matter whether somebody has sent a friend request on a mobile game, whether they have sent an email saying that they are entitled to $1,000, or whether they have simply sent them a message on Twitter asking how they are….
 Don’t respond!

 It is also important that parents make sure that their child does never enter their full name when online.
 This is crucial because if their full name is not available on the internet then they will simply become unsearchable and, therefore, a potential cyberstalker will not be able to find them.
 A great way to encourage a child to not enter their correct name is to tell them to use a nickname.

 Utilise privacy settings

 Most websites have privacy settings whereby people can hide certain information.
+Furthermore, if you are using the best vpn mac or chrome can offer, your information can be protected through this!
 Nevertheless, it is surprising how many individuals simply do not take advantage of these settings.
 At the end of the day, privacy settings are there for a reason and that reason is to help people protect themselves.
 So make sure all information is set to private!